 What to do in One Day in Genoa

 As one of Italy’s largest ports, the 5th largest city in Italy receives many visitors who spend just 1 day in Genoa.
 So we’ve geared this to focus on how to see the major sights of Genoa, where to get the best Ligurian food in Genoa and what not to miss when you’re visiting Genoa for one day.

 Take a Walk and Get Lost in Genoa

-This was the first thing we did in Genoa – and that was just finding our way to the fabulous Sky on the Roofs where we stayed (Check prices and book now).
-The Old Town of Genoa mostly pedestrian.
-The paths are small, narrow and the buildings tower some 5 or 6 stories above you.
-It’s a fabulous place, but mostly without GPS signal.
-Navigating by maps on phones is tough, to say the least.
-There are dark corners and alleys everywhere, brightly lit delicatessens, wine shops and tiny little cafes.
+This was the first thing we did in Genoa – and that was just finding our way to the fabulous Sky on the Roofs where we stayed.
+The Old Town of Genoa is mostly pedestrian.
+The paths are small and narrow and the buildings tower some 5 or 6 stories above you.
+It’s a fabulous place, but mostly without a GPS signal.
+Navigating maps on phones is tough, to say the least.
+There are dark corners and alleys everywhere, brightly lit delicatessens, wine shops, and tiny little cafes.
 It’s wonderful!
 You’ll discover some of the hidden niches of the city.

 There are several walking tours that you can find on gurutour.com – none were running when we visited, but if you stay at the Manena Hostel (associated with the Sky on the Roofs where we stayed) or other hotels associated, then you can take a free walking tour at 1000 with Spyros.
 (Tips are expected) Lasting for 3 hours these tours take you to the major sights of Genoa and give you a good understanding of the history as well as a good local place to eat and drink.